GIV-UCalgary/GIV-Website/content/authors/xi/_index.md

 ---
 # Display name
-name: Meysam Kazemi
+name: Xi Wang

 # Username (this should match the folder name)
 authors:
-- meysam
+- xi

 # Is this the primary user of the site?
 superuser: true